refmitchell/dcidb-supplemental-repository/README.md

-# occ-sim
+# dcibd-supplemental-repository

-This repository contains the cue combination simulation software tools which were used to produce the modelling work for the paper.
-The name occ-sim comes from [O]ptimal [C]ue [C]ombination [Sim]ulator; the irony is not lost on us.
+This repository contains the cue combination behavioural data and simulation software tools which were used to produce the modelling work for the paper "Directional Cue Integration in Dung Beetles" (Shaverdian et al., in preparation).

+The name occ_sim comes from [O]ptimal [C]ue [C]ombination [Sim]ulator;
+the irony is not lost on us.
 The repository constitues a bespoke software suite which was designed to be easily re-configured or re-written as our understanding changed.
 As such, the structure is somewhat haphazard but should be readable.
 There is an included pdf which points to the code for each of the main modelling sections with some context or additional information.

 At its core the software generates simulated beetle populations under different cue-conflict conditions.
 Specifically we are interested in